s1018720000/testingProject/README.md

 install mysql >= 5.7 (5.7.34.0)
 tips：mysql 5.6 does not support flyway, must install version 5.7 and above
 create db name is monitor
-Run the script in the `sql` folder:
-run as_init.sql
-run quartz.sql
 Modify it to your own database configuration in the `application-dev.yml` file
 run `MainApplication.java` to start the project